 On March 22, 2020, I issued a Directive to Long-Term Care Homes (Directive #3) requiring that short-stay absences not be permitted and that employers should work with employees to limit the number of different work locations that employees are working at.
-That Directive is being replaced by more specific requirements for COVID-19 in this Directive.
+That Directive was replaced on March 30,2020 by more specific requirements for COVID-19.
+That Directive is now replaced by this Directive.